 The Sudbury Catholic District School Board is committed to providing a safe, healthy and inclusive environment for its students and staff.

-As outlined in our Board’s multi-year strategic plan key strategic pathways and the intent of all initiatives undertaken by our Board demonstrate our commitment to our faith-based, inclusive and equitable community.
+Our Board’s multi-year strategic plan and the initiatives undertaken by our Board demonstrate our commitment to our faith-based, inclusive and equitable community.

 Faith-based, safe, inclusive and equitable school environments foster and support learning and the ongoing development of respect, responsibility, civility and other positive behaviours and characteristics.

-The Sudbury Catholic District School Board (SCDSB) recognizes the importance of a safe, inclusive, caring and accepting school climate and takes bullying seriously and has anonymous ways students and families can report instances of bullying from every school website under their safe school area.
+The Sudbury Catholic District School Board (SCDSB) recognizes the importance of a safe, inclusive, caring and accepting school climate and takes bullying seriously.

 Bullying is defined as a form of repeated, persistent and aggressive behaviour directed at an individual or individuals that is intended to cause (or should be known to cause) fear and distress and/or harm to another person’s body, feelings, self-esteem or reputation.
 Bullying occurs in a context where there is a real or perceived power imbalance.